David Fischer, Former Facebook VP, Orders New Future and Business Affairs

-Fischer, who left Facebook in April of this year, has been a key figure in the company's growth since joining in 2008.
+Fischer, who left Facebook, has been a key figure in the company's growth since when he originally joined in 2008.
 During his tenure, he was instrumental in the development of the company's global partnerships, which included the launch of the Facebook Platform and the creation of the Facebook Preferred Marketing Developer program.
-His contributions have helped slap competitor tactics down and keep Facebook among the top in development.
+His contributions have helped slap competitor tactics down and keep Facebook among the top of development.
+His great success working within the technology industry lead to other key factors that are helping Fischer make advancements in other businesses and endeavors keeping competition fighting for a place among Fischer's latest success.

 Fischer has also been a leader in the development of the company's mobile strategy, helping to launch the Facebook mobile app and spearheading the company's efforts to bring its products to mobile devices.

-In his new role, Fischer will be focusing on helping companies and organizations build and grow their businesses.
+In his new role, David Fischer will be focusing on helping companies and organizations build and grow their businesses through tech advances and business practices that Fischer has learned along the way.
 He will be leveraging his experience in the tech industry to help companies develop strategies to reach their target audiences and maximize their impact.
+Leveraging this experience we expect to see Fischer advance the technology industry significantly,

 Fischer is excited to be embarking on this new journey and looks forward to helping companies and organizations reach their goals.
 He is confident that his experience in the tech industry will be an asset to any organization he works with.
 Additionally, Fischer hopes this divorce from a rigorous professional life will provide more time for personal time with his wife and children.
 He hopes restraining overwhelming time commitments will help settle day to day orders.